Skip to content

 9. Are the existing COVID-19 vaccines effective against different variants?

-Experts also recommended that JN.1 lineage COVID-19 vaccine, when available in Hong Kong, should be used for appropriate persons.
-The Government will start to provide JN.1 COVID-19 vaccine for eligible persons aged 12 years or above from 19 November 2024.
+JSC recommended that JN.1 lineage COVID-19 vaccine, when available in Hong Kong, should be used for appropriate persons.
+The Government has started to provide JN.1 COVID-19 vaccine to eligible persons aged 12 years or above from 19 November 2024 and continue to provide XBB COVID-19 vaccine for persons aged 6 months to 11 years old.
+The Government is exploring with vaccine suppliers on the procurement of toddler and paediatric formulation of JN.1 vaccines.

 10. How do I know if I am protected after vaccination?
 Do I need to get any test to confirm?